Thokozile23/Final-Project/README.md

 ### 💼 Business Implications
-Recommender systems can unintentionally reinforce popularity bias, limit content diversity, and raise ethical concerns around user privacy and manipulation.
-We explore these risks and highlight simple strategies like boosting diversity, improving transparency, and minimizing data use.
+Recommender systems have a significant impact on business by enhancing personalization, boosting customer engagement, and driving sales.
+However, they also present challenges, including popularity bias, reducing content diversity, and ethical concerns around data privacy.
+To use them effectively, businesses must understand how these systems work and ensure their implementation aligns with strategic goals.

 [Go to Business Implications Section](#Business-Implications)